tohyuting/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Displays a list of available commands and their utility description.
+Displays a list of available commands and their utility descriptions.
 Narrows down to a specific command and its input format and sample commands if specified.
 The link to the user guide can also be accessed by pressing F1.
 Note that an active Internet connection is needed to view the user guide.